Adobe-Experience-Cloud/analytics-io-lab/sections/s1_api_intro/README.md

 ![s1_exercise4_results](../../images/s1_exercise4_results.png?raw=true)

-Exercise 5 - Multiple Metrics in a Single Request and Sorting
+Section 1, Exercise 5 - Multiple Metrics in a Single Request and Sorting
 -----
 1. Make sure that you have followed the steps in [Section 0 - Getting Started] [Accessing the Swagger Interface](../s0_getting_started#accessing-the-swagger-interface) and [Validate API Connectivity](../s0_getting_started#validate-api-connectivity)
 2. Scroll down and expand the **reports** section